anuragpatil66/AccessWiz/README.md

+# Done by Anurag Patil - https://www.linkedin.com/in/anurag-patil-2a9b0022a/
-AccessWiz - A Remote Access Trojan (RAT)
+# AccessWiz - A Remote Access Trojan (RAT)

 ## Introduction